aamithompson/Linear-Algebra-Library/README.md

 Large matrices have significant increase in performance by opting in parallel computation via `Parallel.For()`.

 ### Unity Integration
 - Written for Unity by default to use in simulation environments.
-Can be easily adapted to pure C# by replacing Unity specific function calls such as the `MonoBehavior.print()` and `Random` functions.
+Has been adapted to pure C#.

 ## 6. Future Work / Optimization Considerations
 While the current implementation provides a baseline performance, usage, and flexibility, there are several considerations for future development: